Dokken - Breaking the Chains (Elektra/Asylum) 1983

 11. Tonight (4:58)

 With "Broken Bones" Dokken continues to explore the sound from "Lightning Strikes Again", which was mostly a throwback to the classic Dokken sound with more modern production qualities.
 The songs are a mixture of heavy rockers, melodic mid-paced rock and roll numbers, a few bluesy influences and some mellow moments.
 The album is chock full of hot licks and those vocal harmonies that Dokken are known for.
 The opening number "Empire" is a heavy rocker with an immediate and deadly hook.
 Follow-up track "Broken Bones" is more melodic and brings down the intensity, but is also immediately catchy.
 This trend runs through the album.
 Song after song of catchy, well-written choruses and memorable riffs.
 Whereas "Lightning Strikes Again" was an enjoyable album, "Broken Bones" exceeds it by adding in more hooks, memorable songwriting and even a warmer, earthier production.
 Frankly I think some of these songs could have been hits for the band back in their glory days, but it's not 1987 any more and most people won't even give this album a listen.
+"Today" is actually a cover of Jefferson Airplane from their classic album "Surrealistic Pillow".

 Don's vocals are even improved over the last album.
 In 2010 Don went through throat surgery that helped repair some of the damage he had done to his vocal chords.
 However, it's also evident that Don now knows his limitations and he never really stretches himself on "Broken Bones".
 There were a couple songs I almost expected to hear an ear-splitting scream, or at least a high note held out for emphasis, but this never happens.
 Frankly, this was the only disappointment I found with "Broken Bones", though it's only a minor point.
 Don's voice sounds great, even if he isn't breaking glass.